 Owners should keep a copy of the self-certification confirmation they will receive by e-mail.
 For questions about the Open and Certified Pennsylvania program, read the Frequently Asked Questions or email email@example.com.

 Resources and Loans

-To help navigate through the potential financial impact the COVID-19 pandemic has had on Pennsylvania businesses, both the state and federal government are offering loans to help offset the revenue lost.
+To help navigate through the potential financial impact the COVID-19 pandemic has had on Pennsylvania businesses, the state and federal government are offering loans to help offset the revenue lost.

 Check the Pennsylvania Department of Community and Economic Development website for the most up-to-date information on resources and loans for businesses.